Ponsonby, Auckland 1915

 I have joined into Fiona Ferris's 30 chic days.
-Fiona has an amazing blog: howtobechic.com, & she is also on facebook.
+Fiona has an amazing blog: How to be chic, & she is also on facebook.
 Feel free to look at her sites, & join in.
 She has a few recommendations of things to do each day, regarding being chic, & I must say that already I am feeling a big difference in myself regarding being chic, following these guidelines.

 What a lovely day.
 It's days like today that give warm memories.

-My exercise: well it was the Ponsonby walk, & walking around with wee m'sieur Toby.
+My exercise: it was the Ponsonby walk, & walking around with wee m'sieur Toby.

 - brown & black patterned slightly baggy trousers

 - a muted fuschia, long sleeved, fitted, tee

 - with a casual black cardi

 - & black ballerinas